Posted by Navah on Jul 2, 2022 in The Exiles

 Posted by Navah on Apr 3, 2022 in The Exiles

-The “exile of Israel in Egypt” sounds peculiar as we have not read anywhere that Israel had been sent in Egypt for any reason other than the famine in the land of Kana’an.
+The “exile of Israel in Egypt” sounds peculiar as we have not read anywhere in the Scripture that Israel had been sent in Egypt for any reason other than the famine in the land of Kana’an.
 The Torah is virtually silent about the time Israel spent in Egypt.
-There is absence of any notes concerning the intended stay or exile of Israel in Egypt, which we do not meet with in Genesis and Exodus.
+There is absence of any notes concerning the intended stay or exile of Israel in Egypt in Genesis and Exodus.
 The Torah is silent, but not the prophets (See Jos 24:14, Eze 20:5-9, and Eze 20:33-36).
-Such absence...
+Such absence does not...

 Read More »